flexbase-eng/persona-node-client/README.md

 #### [Create an Account](https://docs.withpersona.com/reference/create-an-account)

-You can create an Account by passing in at least some parts of the Account
+You can create an Account by passing in at least some parts of the `AccountAttributes` object:
-object:

 ```typescript
 const resp = await client.account.create({